 Do you know how to keep your foot stored and preserved to last?
 Or are you doomed to go hungry?
-If you are ready to survive then you need to learn how to employ at least 1 or these 9 methods for keeping food cool without electricity.
+If you are ready to survive, then you need to learn how to employ at least one of these nine methods for keeping food cool without electricity.

 1. Mitticool Refrigerator

 The story behind Mitticool is very interesting.
 In 2001, the area in India known as Gujarat was hit by an earthquake.
 While many were fortunate to escape with their lives, they were without electricity.
 Mansukhlal Raghavjibhai Prajapati, a clay craftsman from Gujarat, was working with the relief effort when he had a fantastic idea.
 He made the first Mitticool refrigerator out of clay to use the old principle called ‘surahi,’ or ‘cooling through evaporation.’
 In the topmost “pot,” water is stored.
 This water drips down the sides of the refrigerator, cooling the interior.
 A small tap was built into the bottom to serve as a water cooler as well.

 Amazingly, even the first Mitticool Refrigerators maintained fruits and vegetables for up to 5 days.
 Milk and buttermilk were kept fresh for 24 hours.

 It takes about 12 hours for the clay to get cool before use, but after that, the internal temperature is usually around 10-20 degrees cooler than in the outside environment.